 Spin speed refers to how many times your washing machine’s drum spins per minute.
 A faster spin speed will remove more water from your clothes, meaning they’ll dry quicker.
 You should only use a fast spin speed for synthetics and cottons, wool and delicates will need more special care.

-The perfect setting for when you need to do a spot of last-minute laundry.
-Quick wash programmes typically tend to be 30 minutes; however, some models can wash a load in as little as 15 minutes.
-It’s good to know that these functions should only be used for small loads or slightly dirty items.
+A quick wash is the perfect setting when you need to do a spot of last-minute laundry.
+These quick wash programmes typically tend to be 30 minutes; however, some models can wash a load in as little as 15 minutes.
+To get the best from a quick wash cycle, only use them for small loads or slightly dirty items.

 Some washing machines use the power of steam to take care of your clothes.
 The hot temperatures from the steam gets rid of bacteria and freshens up your clothes.
 Plus, it helps stop creases, so you’ll have less ironing to do after.

-This guide covers all you need to know about Auto Dosing, helping you choose the right model for you
+This guide covers all you need to know about Miele’s quality and sustainability values.

-This guide covers everything you need to know about washing machines with large capacities.
+All you need to know about Samsung’s range of ecobubble™ washing machines

-All you need to know about Samsung’s promise to offset carbon emissions
+All you need to know about Beko’s range of RecycledTub™ washing machines

 When choosing your new washing machine or washer dryer, there are a few things you should look out for.
 First is the fit type, do you want freestanding or integrated?
-They you’ll need to think about drum size and how many people you’ll be washing for.
-Then you’ll want to consider what programmes and features you want from standard wash settings and quick washes to more niche features, such as fuzzy logic and auto-dosing.
+Then you’ll need to think about drum size and how many people you’ll be washing for.
+Then you’ll want to consider what programmes and features you want from standard wash settings and quick washes to more niche features, such as sensor washing and auto-dosing.

 Most washing machines tend to have the same height and width, it’s just the depth that changes because of the different drum sizes available.
 Typically, the standard depth is around 60cm, the same as the average kitchen counter.